Chapter Activities and Projects

 Webmaster: The DAR National Activities content which appears on this page of your site is kept in a centralized location.
 It will appear on your page, but not in the editor.
 If you choose not to use this content, let the VIS Administrator (firstname.lastname@example.org) know and she can remove the centralized content.
 This content can only be changed by VIS.

 Any content you add to this page should go below the highlighted paragraphs you are reading.
 The paragraphs you are reading will not appear in the actual web page.
 Do not use the Heading 6 style for your content.

-The Acalanes Chapter draws members from Lafayette, Walnut Creek, Orinda, and Moraga.
-Our meetings are held on the first Saturday of the month in Walnut Creek or sometimes in a member’s home.
-From October- June, we meet regularly on the first Saturday of the month at 11:30 a.m. in order to share and foster our love of country and its history, as well as our local community.
-We welcome potential members to join us!
+Our meetings are held on the first Saturday of the month in Walnut Creek or sometimes in a member’s home at 11:30 a.m., January through June and October through December to share and foster our love of country and its history, as well as our local community.
+We welcome potential members to join us!.